USRSE/usrse.github.io/_posts/history/2022-02-06-a-brief-history-of-usrse.md

 This became the RSE Stories podcast [[ref](https://us-rse.org/rse-stories)] which eventually brought on a host from the UK, and inspired the creation of other RSE-run podcasts [[ref](https://codeforthought.buzzsprout.com/)].

-### Community Events

-TBD: workshops, conference events, etc. that were organized – definitely the two actual US-RSE events (don't remember what they were called) – virtual mini-conferences

 ### Community Calls and Newsletters

 TBD - should be put in as a major community effort - first community call and first newsletter were both in July 2019